grow/grow/content/docs/documents.md

 YAML front matter is YAML metadata that is prepended to a document's body.

 Front matter contains fields.
 Field names prefixed with a dollar sign ($) are ones which are built-in to Grow.
 Front matter is encapsulated by three dashes (`---`).
-From views, fields can be accessed using `{{doc.<field name>}}` where `<field name>` is the name of the field.
+From views, fields can be accessed using `doc.<field name>` where `<field name>` is the name of the field.
 The dollar sign prefix should be omitted from field names accessed using template variables.

 As long as a blueprint specifies a document's `view` and its `path`, including YAML front matter in a content document is optional.